chtklein/itk-strip-sensor-qc/README.md

 ## How to include new instruments:
 *	open "InstrControl.lvproj" from the "InstrControl" folder
-*	create a new class (New -> Other Files -> Class) or copy an existing one (preferably of the same type, e.g. supply, as new instrument) and then add to the project (Right-click on existing class -> Save As... -> check "add copy to InstrControl.lvproj")
+*	create a new class (New -> Other Files -> Class) or copy an existing one (preferably of the same type as new instrument, e.g. supply) and then add to the project (Right-click on existing class -> Save As... -> check "add copy to InstrControl.lvproj")
 *	set inheritance appropriately (Right-click on new class -> Properties -> Inheritance)
 *	add/change VIs of new class and create global with instrument commands
+*	test that everything works properly (example test scripts available for most implemented intruments, just copy what has been done there)
 *	add instrument settings in global variable "InstrControl.lvclass:InstrumentSetup.vi"
 *	add case of new instrument in "InstrControl.lvclass:InstrumentSelection.vi"
-*	add tabs in "Configuration.vi"
+*	add tabs in "Configuration.vi" and case in block diagram similar to existing instruments